 2.1 Short Tandem Repeat (STR) profiles

 In forensic work, DNA evidence is often analyzed using Short Tandem Repeat (STR) profiles.
-These STR are specific tracks of repeated short DNA sequences of about two to six base pairs long that have been proven to show high variability between individuals in how many times the sequence repeats [13].
-Most of these parts of the DNA or loci have been defined by CODIS, the United States national DNA database.
+These STRs are specific tracks of repeated short DNA sequences of about two to six base pairs long that have been proven to show high variability between individuals in how many times the sequence repeats [13].
+Most of these parts of the DNA or loci have been defined by CODIS (Combined DNA Index System), the United States national DNA database.
 We can capture the STR with a process called electrophoresis, which produces an electropherogram.
 In Figure 2, we see a simplified result that the electropherogram can produce for locus TH01.
 The y-axis shows the amount of information found in Relative Fluorescent Units (RFU), which is how the machine counts the quantity of DNA found.
 The top of x-axis shows the number of base pairs, a measurement for the entire sequence found.
 Most importantly, we see two peaks, representing two alleles on this locus.
 These alleles are characterized by the number of repeats of the STR for locus TH01, which is [AATG].
 On the right of Figure 1, we see the DNA sequence for six and eight repeats.